There is a need to make sense of life and living - a need to find meaning and coherence amid all the chaotic occurrences

 Often this may seem like trying to arrange pieces of a puzzle that do not fit together, and this can lead to frustration - and even to depression and despair.

-The first step in the process of trying to make sense of our lives involves the realization that all of our decisions and actions are imbued with philosophical content.
+The first step in the process of philosophical counseling involves the realization that all of our decisions and actions are imbued with philosophical content.
 In other words, each reflects the outworking of our own personal philosophy – however muddied or unclear this might seem to us at the time.

 In short, bad decisions are made for a reason.
 Hurtful actions are also made for a reason.
 And senseless patterns are repeated for a reason.

 I wish you the very best, and please remember: God's posture toward you is always one of tenderness and compassion, because anything opposed to this disposition is "strange" and "alien" to His benevolent heart of love (Isaiah 28:21; 1 John.
 4:8).